When you buy a product through our links below, we may earn money from our affiliate partners to help support the site. Learn more here.

 Our goal is to help you make the best decision for your feet, so you can play your best tennis without pain.

 Before we dive into the individual reviews of each shoe, here’s our list of the top 11 shoes in case you’re in a rush.

 Reviews of the Top 11 Shoes for Tennis Players

 Below are our picks for the top 11 shoes for tennis players.
 We have reviewed the major brands and have narrowed it down for you.

 Not all shoes are available in Men’s & Women’s models, but we’ve clarified in parentheses.
 We have reviewed lightweight shoes, performance shoes, supportive shoes, value shoes, and more.

 You can be confident that you’ll find a good fit for you below!

-If you’re a competitive tennis player, on the court a few times per week or more, and need a stable and durable shoe, the Adidas Barricade series is for you.
+If you’re a competitive tennis player, on the court a few times per week or more, and need a high performance and durable shoe, the Adidas Adizero series of shoes is for you.